 Install both smoke and carbon monoxide detectors, testing them monthly and changing the batteries at least once a year.
 Always keep a fire extinguisher on hand and be sure it is easily accessible.

-The firebox should be cleaned out at least once per week when the fireplace is in use.
-Be sure to close the damper to prevent cold air in the flue from stirring up dust while you’re removing the ashes.
+The firebox should be cleaned out at least once per week.
+During the cleaning, close the damper to prevent cold air in the flue from stirring up dust.
 Wear a dust mask and open a window to prevent negative air pressure.
 The firebox should be kept completely clean when the fireplace is not in use.

 Coals can remain hot enough to start a fire for up to three days, so wait at least that long before removing any ashes.
 Levels of ash should be kept to one inch to act as insulation and allow the coals to heat faster and retain heat easier.